Search This Blog

 “I don’t want to overwhelm you by throwing too much at you at once,” Peter began.

-“I’m already overwhelmed,” she returned, “So please just say whatever you want to say and if I feel my brain can’t keep up, I’ll let you know.”
+“I’m already overwhelmed,” she returned, “So please just say whatever you want to say, and if I feel my brain can’t keep up, I’ll let you know.”

 “Deal,” he agreed, and then took a deep breath as he contemplated where to begin.
 “To make things clear, I want to address your question about what time frame of the world’s history we have been dreaming of.
 Although only the Lord knows when the last day of this world will be, I strongly believe we will live to see the beginning and end of the tribulation.
 In other words, yes, I believe the end of this planet will come during our lifetime.
-In fact, I doubt our children will live to see thirty, maybe not even twenty.”
+In fact, I doubt most children will live to see thirty birthdays, maybe not even twenty.”

 "What do you mean that we will see the ‘end of the tribulation?’
 Aren’t the Christians supposed to be raptured off the earth before the tribulation?”

-“To answer your question, open your Bible to Luke 17:26-37.
+"Open your Bible to Luke 17:26-37.
 Go ahead and read it out loud if you want.”

 Peter shook his head.
 “That’s what the churches are teaching because they don’t read the entire passage.
 Notice that neither Noah nor Lot were removed from the earth, but God removed them from danger when He passed His judgements.
-It also says, ‘Remember Lot's wife,’ because she was killed, not raptured away.
 Those passages say that the time of the Son of Man, in other words the end of the age, will be just as those times,” he explained, “Also please notice that when one of Jesus’ disciples ask him where those taken will be going, Jesus does not say, ‘raptured to heaven.’
-He says those taken are going where ‘the vultures will gather.’
+He says those taken are going “where there is a dead body, there the vultures will gather.’
 That means they are taken in death.
 The book of Revelation mentions all the many ways people will die in the end days.
-But now turn backwards from Luke to Matthew 24:29-31.”
+But now turn backwards from Luke to Matthew 24:29-31.
+And actually,” he paused and wriggled over on to his hip so he could reach his phone out of his pocket without disturbing Dakota, “Let’s switch to the King James Version.
+You’ll see I have a Bible app on my phone.”

-Jubilee once more did as instructed, her mind already feeling more enlightened.
-Again, she read aloud, “’Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken.
-Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.
-And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other.’”
+Again, she read aloud, “’Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken: And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.
+And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other.’”

 “Did you notice the first seven words?”